qtumproject/qtum/README.md

 ### Qtum Smart Contract Limitations

-*	EVM smart contracts can not receive coins from or send coins to any address type other than pay-to-pubkeyhash (starts with Q) addresses.
+*	EVM smart contracts cannot receive coins from or send coins to any address type other than pay-to-pubkeyhash (starts with Q) addresses.
 This is due to a limitation in the EVM
 *	Contracts are not allowed to create contracts with an initial endowment of coins.
 The contract must first be created, and then be sent coins in a separate transaction.
 Humans are also not allowed to create contracts with an initial endowment of coins.
 *	Although all of the infrastructure is present, Qtum Core does not currently parse Solidity event data.
 You must parse this yourself using either searchlogs or -record-log-opcodes features.
 *	It is not possible to send a contract coins without also executing the contract.
 This is also the case of Ethereum.
 This was promised in earlier discussions and technically does work, but due to lack of time for testing this feature was disabled.
 We hope to reenable this feature with release of the x86 virtual machine in 2020.